Carve Out & Contract Standardization

 MASAC Guidelines

-The National Hemophilia Foundation’s Medical and Scientific Advisory Council developed MASAC 188: Recommendation Regarding Standards of Service for Pharmacy Providers of Clotting Factor Concentrates for Home Use to Patients with Bleeding Disorders, to set the following minimum standards that all specialty pharmacies should adhere to (refer to MASAC 188 for the complete list):
+The National Hemophilia Foundation’s Medical and Scientific Advisory Council developed MASAC 188: Recommendation Regarding Standards of Service for Pharmacy Providers of Clotting Factor Concentrates for Home Use for Patients with Bleeding Disorders, set the following minimum standards all specialty pharmacies should adhere to (refer to MASAC 188 for the complete list):

-• Have staff knowledgeable about clotting factor concentrates, necessary ancillary supplies and the proper handling of both.
+• Have staff knowledgeable about factor replacement concentrates, necessary ancillary supplies and the proper handling of both.

-• Provide the full range of available, FDA-approved clotting factor concentrates, ancillaries and supportive services (either directly or through a third party).
+• Provide the full range of available, FDA-approved factor replacement concentrates, ancillaries and supportive services (either directly or through a third party).

 • Process prescription orders in a timely manner (48-hours or less) and fill prescriptions within a certain, acceptable range (e.g. +/- 5-10%).